 Strumming a guitar is a foundational aspect of learning the guitar.
-Many beginning guitar players don’t take the time to learn strumming patterns or how to properly strum a guitar.
+Many beginning guitar players don’t take the time to learn strumming patterns or how to strum a guitar properly.
 Fortunately, if you’re here, you’re not going to make that same mistake.

 Strumming a guitar is important because it introduces the fundamentals of rhythm and timing on the guitar which is super important on your guitar journey.
 This lesson will teach you the golden rule of strumming a guitar as well as some important insights from Tony Polecastro.